 Fire Acts at Phare

-Fire was one of the first great discoveries of humankind, and modern society’s increasing fascination with fire performance arts is likely rooted in the primal instincts awakened when we see great balls of fire flying through the dark night to the beat of the drums (don’t forget all Phare performances are accompanied by a live band).
+Fire was one of the first great discoveries of humankind, and modern society’s increasing fascination with fire acts is likely rooted in the primal instincts awakened when we see great balls of fire flying through the dark night to the beat of the drums (don’t forget all Phare performances are accompanied by a live band).

 Some of the first fire arts came from Samoa in the form of the fire knife dance.
 This art was a demonstration of a Samoan warrior’s battle prowess.
 Other cultures historically have turned up the heat with fire arts, including the Aztecs, Balinese, and the Polynesians.
 However, since the 1990s, the practice of playing with fire has expanded tremendously, and is now widely practiced at music festivals, raves, beach parties, and night clubs, and of course – the circus has taken the art to a whole different level…